mayur068/sensor-app/README.md

 Create a command line program that calculates statistics from humidity sensor data.

 ### Solution
-Currently, this solution reads a single file and returns the output Reading multiple files from a directory is in progress
+- Currently, this solution reads a single file and returns the output.
+- Reading multiple files from a directory is in progress

 ### Background story